Florida governor enacts law ending Disney's favorite status

 Relations between DeSantis and Disney recently soured after Disney CEO Bob Chapek spoke out against a law promoted by the governor banning the teaching of subjects related to sexual orientation or gender identity in elementary school.

-Opponents of this text call it “Don’t Say Like Me” (“Don’t Talk About Gay”).
+Opponents of this text call it “Don’t say like me” (“Don’t talk about gays”).

 At first, Bob Chuck was reluctant to take a stand on the script, according to a leaked internal memo.
 Then Disney employees demonstrated against the group’s “apathy” and calls for a boycott began spreading on social media, eventually leading the CEO to go out against the law.